jorishr/notes-on-javascript/_functions/functions.md

 You can pass on the value of the function (the right part, that contain the code) onto another binding.
 Or you can change the value of the binding from a function to another function or a number.

-This also means that the function expression is NOT hoisted and thus not avaibable before it is declared.
+This also means that the function expression is NOT hoisted and thus not available before it is declared.
 This is an important difference with a fn declaration.

 Also, a function expression is expected to resolve to a value, even if that value is undefined.
 A declaration or definition on the other hand is merely a reference.